toolbear/soon/README.md

 * mental and physical well being
 * hugs & tacos

-The only opinion Soon has about task or to-do lists is that you should use them.
-Out of the box Soon finds tasks from [Markdown task lists][GFM task lists], feature branches, pull requests, and GitHub issues.
+The only opinion soon has about task or to-do lists is that you should use them.
+Out of the box soon finds tasks from [Markdown task lists][GFM task lists], feature branches, pull requests, and GitHub issues.
 Mac users may be interested in the [Reminders][soon-osx-reminders] plugin.
 Authoring a plugin for your favorite task list manager is straightforward.

-On the surface Soon has similarities to [a popular technique][pomodoro].
+On the surface soon has similarities to [a popular technique][pomodoro].
 Soon is a tool not a methodology.

 [pomodoro]: http://pomodorotechnique.com/ "The Pomodoro Technique®"
 [GFM task lists]: https://help.github.com/articles/writing-on-github/#task-lists "GitHub Flavored Markdown Task Lists"